 |2Sa 1:14||- (top)|

-“fall on him.”
-In this context, an idiom for killing someone.
-Some modern versions translate the meaning of the idiom for easier English reading (cp.
+“attack him!”
+The Hebrew, “fall on him,” is an idiom for killing him.
+Some modern versions (cp.
+CSB, CJB, ESV) translate the meaning of the idiom for easier English reading (cp.
 HCSB: “Come here and kill him!”).(top)

 |2Sa 1:16||- (top)|

 “the book of Jashar.”
 See commentary on Joshua 10:13.(top)

 “Gath…Ashkelon.”
 Two of the 5 capital cities of the Philistines, which were Gaza, Gath, Ekron, Ashkelon, and Ashdod (cp.
 Josh.
 13:3; Judg.
 3:3; 1 Sam.
 6:16).
 It is almost certain that in this poem of David, Gath and Ashkelon are mentioned as a synecdoche of the part, the part (those two cities) being put for the whole (the whole area controlled by the Philistines).
 David did not want any Philistines anywhere to rejoice, not just in those two cities.